Emily Fishbein

 Environmental reporting

-Reporting on environmental issues and natural resource economies in Kachin State, Myanmar
+Reporting on environmental issues and natural resource economies in Myanmar

 ‘Afraid of the gun’: Military coup fuels Myanmar resource grab